thednp/svg-path-commander/README.md

 // ONLY reverse subpaths and return the string path mySVGPathCommanderInit.reverse(1).toString()

-// converts to both absolute and relative then return the shorter path string mySVGPathCommanderInit.optimize().toString()
+// converts to both absolute and relative then return the shorter segment string mySVGPathCommanderInit.optimize().toString()

-// or return directly what you need let mySVGAbsolutePath = new SVGPathCommander(pathString).reverse(1)
+// or return directly what you need let mySVGAbsolutePath = new SVGPathCommander(pathString).reverse(1).optimize().toString()
-                                                        .optimize()
-                                                        .toString()
 ```

 # Advanced Usage